Somali Youth League: History

-British Military Administration

 Somali Youth Club

 During the Second World War, Britain occupied Italian Somaliland and militarily administered the territory from 1941 to 1950.
-Faced with growing Italian political pressure inimical to continued British tenure and Somali aspirations for independence, the Somalis and the British came to see each other as allies.
-The first modern Somali political party, the Somali Youth Club (SYC), was subsequently established in Mogadishu in 1943.
-The professed goal of the SYC was to free the Somali masses from decades of colonial propaganda created with the intent to divide-and-rule the country.
+Under British rule in Somalia The first modern Somali political party, the Somali Youth Club (SYC), was subsequently established in Harar in 1943.

 Formation of Somali Youth League

 At its foundation in 1943, the party had thirteen founding members.
-5 Hawiye, 4 Darod, 2 Rahanweyn, 2 Benadiri.
-The Harari would become members in 1946 when SYL opened an office in Harar.
+It later opened an office in Mogadishu.
 SYL supported Greater Somalia with Harar being the capital and a combined Harari-Somali representatives were commissioned to reveal this proposal to the U.N office in Mogadishu.
 Somali Youth League members were significantly influenced by the earlier religious rebellion at the turn of the century of various religious figures such as Uways al-Barawi, Sheikh Hassan Barsane and Mohammed Abdullah Hassan.

 To empower the new party, the better educated police and civil servants were permitted to join it.
 By 1948, following an official visit to the territory by the Four Power Commission, the SYC was a well-structured political unit, Abdullahi Issa was elected as its secretary general and renamed itself as the Somali Youth League (SYL) and began to open offices not only in Italian and British Somaliland, but also in the Ogaden and in the Northern Frontier District (NFD).
 The SYL's stated objectives were to unify all Somali territories, including the NFD and the Ogaden; to create opportunities for universal modern education; to develop the Somali language by a standard national orthography; to safeguard Somali interests; and to oppose the restoration of Italian rule.
 SYL policy banned clannishness so that the thirteen founding members, although representing four of Somalia's five major clans, refused to disclose their clan affiliations.
 Although the SYL enjoyed considerable popular support from northerners, the principal parties in British Somaliland were the Somali National League (SNL) and National United Front (NUF), mainly associated with the Isaaq clan, and the United Somali Party (USP), which had the support of the Dir (Gadabuursi) and Darod (Dulbahante and Warsangali) clans.